meteor/meteor/content/collections.md

 In Meteor, it's often less of a problem doing this than it would be in a typical MongoDB application, as we tend to publish overlapping sets of documents anyway (we might need one set of users to render one screen of our app, and an intersecting set for another), which may stay on the client as we move around the application.
 So in that scenario there is an advantage to separating the subdocuments from the parent.

-However, given that MongoDB doesn't support queries over multiple collections ("joins"), we typically end up having to denormalize some data back onto the parent collection.
+However, given that MongoDB prior to version 3.2 doesn't support queries over multiple collections ("joins"), we typically end up having to denormalize some data back onto the parent collection.
 Denormalization is the practice of storing the same piece of information in the database multiple times (as opposed to a non-redundant "normal" form).
 MongoDB is a database where denormalizing is encouraged, and thus optimized for this practice.

 In the case of the Todos application, as we want to display the number of unfinished todos next to each list, we need to denormalize `list.incompleteTodoCount`.
-This is an inconvience but typically reasonably easy to do (see the "Forms and Methods" article for a discussion of patterns to do this).
+This is an inconvenience but typically reasonably easy to do (see the "Forms and Methods" article for a discussion of patterns to do this).

 Another denormalization that this architecture sometimes requires can be from the parent document onto sub-documents.
 For instance, in Todos, as we enforce privacy of the todo lists via the `list.userId` attribute, but we publish the todos separately, it makes sense to denormalize `todo.listId` also to ensure that we can do so easily.